 - InDesign: Export as Print-quality PDF or package with all fonts and links

-We create original brochures, posters, digital signs, infographics, event logos, postcards, flyers, programs, handouts, tickets and much more.
 Arrange a meeting with our graphic designer to discuss your communication goals, text (copy) photos, graphics, budget and timeline.
-You will be provided with a proof(s) before final printing.
+We can work with you to create brochures, posters, infographics, event logos, postcards, flyers, programs, handouts, tickets and much more.
+You will be provided a proof(s) before final printing.
 Please proofread carefully as you take final responsibility for accuracy and payment.

-Photography is offered on a limited basis Mon.-Fri, 8am-5pm by appointment only.
+Photography is offered by appointment during office hours Mon.-Fri, 8am-5pm.
 CEHS projects are given priority.
 Both studio and location shots are available.

 Video Production (CEHS Only)